gsoules/MkDocs/digital-archive/docs/index.md

     **table**, a **grid**, or an **index** (like at the back of a book).
 You can [share results](../../user/sharing) with friends and colleages and [print results to a PDF file](../../user/printing).
 You can easily find items that you recently viewed without having to search for them again, and you can save and organize items in a [digital notebook](../../user/digital-notebook).
 These topics are covered in the *For Users* documentation.

+!!!
+Note "Note"
+    Not all of the features above are enabled in all Digital Archive installations.
+Which features are available depends on which Digital Archive plugins are installed.